I came across this ripe Fake Buddha Quote today:

 The foot feels the foot when it feels the ground. ~Buddha

-You’ll see this on Twitter, Facebook, and many web sites, as well as on incestuous and stunningly careless quotations sites like these:
+You’ll see this on Twitter, Facebook, and many web sites, as well as on incestuous and careless quotations sites like these:

 I call quotes sites “incestuous” because they appear to copy one another’s quotes quite relentlessly.
 Think about it: what’s the easiest way to build up your quotes site?
 Easy.
 Copy the quotes from another site.
+It’s easier than doing actual research involving primary text, or even reputable sources.

 So where’s it from?